clowdr-app/clowdr-web-app/README.md

      successfully" but succeeds.
 (Hit CTRL-C to exit.)
    - After this command runs, you should be able to see all tables with some essential data stored in the database in Back4App.
-For verification, please check the ClowdrInstance table -- there should be one row there for a conference instance named XYZ.
+For verification, please check the Conference table -- there should be one row there for a conference instance named XYZ.
 Check also the UserProfile table, and verify that there is one row there for user Clowdr Admin.
 You can check the few other tables that have data on them.